xilu0/cc-diagnosis/readme.md

 - **Network**: Tests DNS resolution, TLS handshakes, and API connectivity
 - **Installation**: Locates Claude Code binaries and verifies versions
 - **Configuration**: Examines environment variables and config files
+- **Proxy & VPN**: Detects proxy settings and VPN connections that may interfere with connectivity

+> **📖 For Claude Code Runtime Issues**: If Claude Code itself appears stuck, slow, or unresponsive (not network connectivity issues), see the **[DEBUG.md](DEBUG.md)** guide for detailed debugging instructions including `--verbose`, log analysis, and performance optimization.

 ## Supported Platforms